Marco-Sulla/python-frozendict/README.md

 ### `__hash__()`

-If all the values of the `frozendict` are hashable, returns an hash, otherwise raises a TypeError.
+If all the values of the `frozendict` are hashable, returns a hash, otherwise raises a TypeError.

 ### `set(key, value)`